RuofengX/fetch-paper-api/README.md

 `python fetch-paper-api.py -p paper -v 1.18.1`

 > I want to download latest build of velocity 3.1.1, using:
-`python fetch-paper-api.py -p velocity 3.1.1`
+`python fetch-paper-api.py -p velocity -v 3.1.1`

 ## Docker Example
 Please refer to Dockerfile in this repository.